-Tom Angotti (Professor of Urban Affairs and Planning at Hunter College and author of the book Zoned out!) - Interview: 03/17/2017
+- Tom Angotti (Professor of Urban Affairs and Planning at Hunter College and co-editor of the book Zoned Out!) - Interview: 03/17/2017

 Armstrong, Amy, Vicky Been, Josiah Madar, and Simon McDonnell.
 How Have Recent Rezonings Affected the City’s Ability to Grow?
 Policy Brief, Furman Center for Real Estate & Urban Policy, 2010.

 City of New York.
-Housig New York, Three Years of Progress.
+Housing New York, Three Years of Progress.
 City of New York, Mayor Bill de Blasio, 2017.